tdoherty3/portfolio-landing-page/README.md

 # _Thomas Portfolio Landing Page_

-#### _This a project for my first code review for the evening Intro class at Epicodus, January 26, 2018_
+#### _This a project is an HTML page for my first code review for the evening Intro class at Epicodus, January 26, 2018_

 #### By _**Thomas Doherty**_